Bayesian Inference of the Symmetry Energy and the Neutron Skin in $^{48}$Ca and $^{208}$Pb from CREX and PREX-2: Results and discussions.

-\emph{Results and discussions.}--- Using the data listed in Tab.~\ref{Tab:Data}, we conduct Bayesian analyses in four different cases.
-The Bayesian analysis without including the $\Delta F_{\rm{CW}}^{208}$ and $\Delta F_{\rm{CW}}^{48}$ is considered as the base point labeled with ``B-Bas".
+Bayesian analyses are conducted in four different cases in the present work.
+The case without including the $\Delta F_{\rm{CW}}^{208}$ and $\Delta F_{\rm{CW}}^{48}$ is considered as the base point labeled with ``B-Bas".
 The $\Delta F_{\rm{CW}}^{48}$ and $\Delta F_{\rm{CW}}^{208}$ data are then separately added into the analysis to quantify the tension between the CREX and PREX data, and the results are accordingly labeled by ``B-$\Delta F_{\rm{CW}}^{48}$" and ``B-$\Delta F_{\rm{CW}}^{208}$".
-A Bayesian analysis including all data listed in Tab.~\ref{Tab:Data} labeled by ``B-All'' is further carried out to constrain the $E_{\rm sym}(\rho)$ by combining the CREX and PREX results.
+A Bayesian analysis including all the selected observables labeled by ``B-All'' is further carried out to constrain the $E_{\rm sym}(\rho)$ by combining the CREX and PREX results.
 The posterior median values and $68.3\%(90\%)$ credible intervals of parameters $\bm{p}$ obtained with B-All are listed in Tab.~\ref{Tab:Prior}.